pixel-glyph/VillageGate/readme.md

-#Village Gate#
+##Village Gate##

-A website for the Village Gate mall in Rochester, NY
+A concept site for the Village Gate Square in Rochester, NY